JCOCA-Tech/sixerr/README.md

 # SIXERR
-Webdevelopment schoolproject using the "Laravel" framework
+Webdevelopment project using the "Laravel" framework